What to Do Following an Arrest

 You should not only refuse to speak with investigators, you also should refrain from talking to anyone except your attorney.
 For example, the police will sometimes use a "pre-text call" in hopes of obtaining a confession by setting up a scenario such as this:

 The victim of a sex crime will make a phone call to the alleged perpetrator to request an explanation or apology without informing the other party, the suspect, that the call is actually being recorded as evidence.
-You cannot safely speak about the case with anyone but your Round Rock criminal defense lawyer.
+You cannot safely speak about the case with anyone but your Williamson County criminal defense lawyer.

 Need an Attorney to Defend Your Williamson County Criminal Case?